University-Projectss/Chess-AI/README.md

 ## Rating

- With depth 3, it is evaluated with 1100 ELO.
+ With depth 3, it is evaluated with 1100 ELO(Draw with 1100 chess.com engine).
+ With depth 4, it is evaluated with 1300 ELO(Draw with 1300 chess.com engine).

 ## Dependencies